-We received orphan drug designation for KO-539 for the treatment of acute myeloid leukemia, or AML, from the FDA in July 2019.
+We received orphan drug designation for KO-539 for the treatment of AML from the FDA in July 2019.
 We initiated our Phase 1/2A clinical trial of KO-539 in relapsed or refractory AML in September 2019 and are actively recruiting at multiple sites in the United States and France with the anticipation of expanding to additional sites in the United States, France and other countries during the expansion phase of the study.
 Our menin-KMT2A Phase 1/2A clinical trial, which we call the Kura Oncology MEnin-KMT2A Trial, or KOMET-001, has an accelerated design and will determine a recommended Phase 2 dose and schedule, or RP2D, using a modified toxicity probability interval, or MTPI, model.
-We are seeking to achieve a RP2D for KO-539 with the potential to enrich in NPM1-mutant AML and KMT2A-rearranged genetically defined subgroups by the end of 2020.
+We expect to determine a RP2D for KO-539 in Q1 2021 and, if we determine the RP2D for KO-539, we intend to advance into genetically-defined expansion cohorts, including NPM1-mutant AML and KMT2A-rearranged AML.
+An abstract reporting preliminary data from KOMET-001 and that will be the subject of an oral presentation at the 2020 Annual Meeting of the American Society of Hematology, or ASH, on December 5, 2020 was posted on the ASH website on November 4, 2020.
+We anticipate sharing a more mature dataset from KOMET-001, including preliminary data from approximately 10 patients with relapsed/refractory AML, at the ASH oral presentation on December 5, 2020.